3650-Real-Estate-Trust-2-LLC/2023-01-popcorn-findings/data/danyams-Q.md

             _pause();
          }

-_protocolWithdraw( ) in YearnAdapter calls ConvertToUnderlyingShares
+_protocolWithdraw( ) in YearnAdapter calls ConvertToUnderlyingShares, which will throw an arithmetic error if the balance is 0.